AppsFlyerKnowledge/devhub/docs/guides/deep_linking/dl_android_overview/dl_android_init_setup.md

 > ℹ️
 >
 > When `android:autoVerify="true"` is present on any of your intent filters, installing your app on devices with Android 6 and higher causes the system to attempt to verify all hosts associated with the URLs in any of your app's intent filters.
 > For each unique host name found in the above intent filters, Android queries the corresponding websites for the Digital Asset Links file at `https://hostname/.well-known/assetlinks.json`.
 Once the OneLink is created, AppsFlyer creates and hosts this path for you.
-You can test the App Links configuration using the [AppsFlyer link validator](https://www.appsflyer.com/tools/link-validator/).
 > [Learn more](https://developer.android.com/training/app-links/verify-site-associations#request-verify)

 Github link: [XML](https://github.com/AppsFlyerSDK/appsflyer-onelink-android-sample-apps/blob/5b202b983b33d62bd5d80102ab27f17e2b1cb25f/java/basic_app/app/src/main/AndroidManifest.xml#L39-L49)